aniskhan001/aniskhan001.github.io/content/life/how-n26-helped-me-save-a-lot-of-money.md

 N26 has a feature called Round-Ups, where it rounds up the amount to the nearest Euro and saves the rest in a space.
 For example, if I spend 2.75 Euros on a coffee, it will deduct 3 Euros from the main space to keep the main space tidy and save 0.25 Euros in a space.
-This way, I am saving pennies to a difference space without (almost) even noticing it.
+In this process, I am saving pennies to a different space without even noticing it.
 Also, seeing the main space without any decimals at the end just feels nice! 😄

 {{< figure
-    src="/img/life/n26-5.png"
+    src="/img/life/n26-round-ups.png"
-    caption="Round-Ups in N26 (web view)"
+    caption="Round-Ups in N26"
     align=center
 >}}

 I save this round-up amount in my 'Trips' space.
 Traveling is one of my hobbies, and my wife and I love to travel.
 So for us, it's important to have enough money readily available for trips.
-Although I send a fixed amount to the 'Trips' space each month, the round-up feature helps me save a little extra.
+Although I send a fixed amount to the 'Trips' space each month using income sorter feature, the round-up feature helps me save a little extra.
 Every year, we can plan at least 2 long trips with the money saved in this space.
+When it's time for a trip, we don't have to worry about managing the budget for it, as we are already saving regularly.

 ## 🦺 Emergency Fund - Prepare for the Worst

 Disaster can strike at any time in life.
 Take the pandemic, for example.
 One can lose their job or suddenly face a significant medical bill.
-Having an emergency fund is crucial to cover your expenses during such unforeseen events.
+An emergency fund is a lifesaver, it’s there to handle those unexpected life events.
 Many financial advisors recommend having an emergency fund that can cover your expenses for at least 3-6 months.
 This fund acts as a financial safety net, ensuring you can maintain your standard of living without resorting to debt or